jedisct1/rust-ct-codecs/README.md

 ## Security Considerations

+### Constant-Time Operations

-All operations are implemented to run in constant time relative to the input length, which helps prevent timing side-channel attacks.
-This makes the library suitable for handling sensitive cryptographic material.
+All operations in this library are implemented to run in constant time relative to the input length, which helps prevent timing side-channel attacks.
+This makes it suitable for handling sensitive cryptographic material where traditional implementations might leak information about the data being processed.

+### Implementation Details

+- No branches dependent on secret data
+- No table lookups indexed by secret data
+- Careful implementation of character validation

+### Strict Validation

+The decoders apply strict validation rules to prevent malleability, making them suitable for cryptographic applications where data integrity is crucial.

 ## License